Sundays are great for slow cooking recipes. This ground pork bolognese is perfect for low simmer cooking while enjoying

 4 tablespoons tomato paste

-10 oz of San Marzano tomatoes (puree)- usually bought in a 28oz can, can be pulsed into a puree in a small food processor
+300ml of tomato passata or 300ml of San Marzano tomatoes (can be pulsed into a puree in a small food processor)

 Pasta can be tagliatelle, orecchiette, pappardelle

 Parmigiano-Reggiano- grated to desire

 Mix the ground pork and sausage with 2 tablespoons of olive oil in a small bowl.
 Heat a dutch oven over medium-high heat and add the meat, crumbling it as you add it to the pan.
 Break up the meat with a wooden spatula and stir for 5 minutes until it is almost browned.
 Remove from the heat and place the meat in a separate bowl.

 Using the same Dutch oven, add 2 tablespoons of olive oil and add onion, celery and carrot for 5 minutes until soft and starting to become translucent.
 Once the vegetables are translucent, add the browned ground meat, stir for 3 minutes.

 Deglaze the pan with the red wine and keep it on medium heat for a couple of minutes to burn off the alcohol, then add the milk to soften the meat.
 After 2 minutes stir in the tomato paste.
 Once incorporated then add the San Marzano tomatoes and chicken/vegetable stock.
 Add basil leaves and simmer gently for 3 hours until reduced and thickened.